influxdata/docs-v2/content/flux/v0.x/stdlib/universe/histogramquantile.md

 ### quantile

 Quantile to compute.
 Value must be between 0 and 1.

 ### countColumn

 Column containing histogram bin counts.
 Default is `_value`.

 ### upperBoundColumn

 Column containing histogram bin upper bounds.
 Default is `le`.

 ### valueColumn

 Column to store the computed quantile in.
 Default is `_value.

 ### minValue

 Assumed minimum value of the dataset.
+Default is `0.0`.

-Default is `0.0`.If the quantile falls below the lowest upper bound, interpolation is performed between `minValue` and the lowest upper bound.
+If the quantile falls below the lowest upper bound, interpolation is performed between `minValue` and the lowest upper bound.
 When `minValue` is equal to negative infinity, the lowest upper bound is used.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Compute the 90th quantile of a histogram